ForsakenNGS/LogTrackerApp/README.md

 ==Save your API credentials as they will not be shown again after you leave the page.==

-If you want to check your remaining points manually from the WarcraftLogs homepage you can do so by going to https://classic.warcraftlogs.com/profile and scrolling to the bottom.
+If you want to check your remaining points manually from the WarcraftLogs homepage, you can do so by going to https://classic.warcraftlogs.com/profile and scrolling to the bottom.
 ![App Image](https://github.com/ForsakenNGS/LogTrackerApp/blob/master/doc_resources/images/warcraftlogs/warcraftlogs_api_1.png?raw=true)
 If it does not show up you need to click the "Set" button.
-Name can be left blank (and does not have to match the name you entered eralier)
+Name can be left blank (and does not have to match the name you entered earlier)